Rezaei-ali/Rezaei-ali/README.md

 I am a Geospatial Information Systems (GIS) engineer.
 I love programming.

-As a GIS engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
-That's why I like to make things that make a difference.
+I enjoy programming in the field of machine learning and I use every opportunity to progress in this field, because I think the world of the future belongs to artificial intelligence.

 ### Talking about Personal Stuffs: